gokberkakdeniz/iztechbot/README.md

 # iztechbot

-Minimal implementation of iztechbot using cloudflare workers.
+basic and dirty implementation of iztechbot using cloudflare workers.